gordtulloch/mlCloudDetect/README.md

 NOTE: IN ACTIVE DEVELOPMENT SO IF YOU WANT TO USE THIS PROGRAM PLEASE USE V0.9.0 AS V1.0.0 IS STILL BEING DEUGGED

 Releases:
+* NOT YET RELEASED - Version 1.0.0 requires a Keras V3 model and will run in any version of Python.
+It takes no parameters but uses a config file mlCloudDetect.ini (see below).
 * Version 0.9.0 requires Python 3.8 and Keras/Tensorflow 2.11 to support V2 keras model files like those created by Teachable Machine.
 It requires command line parameters.
 Run the program without parameters to see usage or see below.
-* NOT YET RELEASED - Version 1.0.0 requires a Keras V3 model and will run in any version of Python.
-It takes no parameters but uses a config file mlCloudDetect.ini (see below).

 Please see the article at https://openastronomy.substack.com/p/detecting-clouds-with-machine-learning for basic operation and how to create a keras V2 model for your observatory.
 The primary purpose of the script is to inform weather watcher software whether it's safe and useful to open the observatory roof and commence observations.
-The program should run in the current version of Python.

-Derived from a script provided at https://teachablemachine.withgoogle.com with some additions:
-* Determines if the sun is low enough (astronomical twilight) to bother running the model to detect clouds.
-* Writes out a status file (clouds.txt) that informs other scripts as to cloud status
-* Writes out a status file (roofStatus.txt) used by the Allskycam software to display current roof condition
-* Writes out a cloudHistory file for later analysis (cloudHistory.txt)
+Note that using the method in this article produces Keras V2 files so you need V0.9.0 of mlCloudDetect.

 ## Cloud detection model
 The mlCloudDetect program requires a Keras format model file to operate.
 A starter version of this file can be downloaded from the following OneDrive store (it's too big to put on Github)